From the site

 Become acquainted with Dublin’s elegant squares during an orientation of the city.
 Discover famous O’Connell Street, Custom House and Dublin Castle.
 Enjoy your VIP priority entrance to the 9th century Book of Kells and a walk through the cobbled courtyards of Trinity College accompanied by a university insider, who will share their insights into modern life and the establishment’s impressive history.
 The afternoon is free to explore.

 A Journey from Dublin to Cork.

 In the morning, visit one of the country’s main racehorse breeding centres.
 Continue to the acclaimed 100 year old Japanese Gardens where you can ‘journey through life’ during a walk through the beautiful surrounds.
 Travel to the medieval city of Kilkenny, home of the world's fastest field game.
 The ancient Celtic sport of Hurling is over 3,000 years old and Ireland's national sport.
-Meet a player who will share his passion though a demonstration of skill.
+Meet a player who will share his passion as you test your skill during a lesson.
 Continue through Cahir and see its imposing 13th century castle, featured in the film 'Excalibur', on the way to Cork.
 On arrival, your Travel Director will show you around the compact university city, with its vibrant waterfront and grand Georgian parades.